Cape Town Philharmonic Orchestra: Centenary celebrations

 To mark its centenary celebrations in 2014, the Cape Town Philharmonic Orchestra published A Century of Symphony: The Story of Cape Town's Orchestra to record the history and heritage of symphonic music in Cape Town and beyond.
-International and local musicians/conductors who performed/conducted the orchestra as referred to in the book are, among others, Jascha Heifetz, Noël Coward, Sir Thomas Beecham, Igor Stravinsky, Vladimir Ashkenazy, and Pretty Yende.
+International and local musicians/conductors who performed/conducted the orchestra as referred to in the book are, among others, Jascha Heifetz, Noël Coward, Sir Thomas Beecham, Albert Coates, Igor Stravinsky, Vladimir Ashkenazy, and Pretty Yende.

 Recordings

 Significant recordings released by the Cape Town Philharmonic Orchestra include Mahler and Wagner songs with mezzo-soprano Hanneli Rupert (Bernhard Gueller, conductor); the Schnittke oratorio Nagasaki, and Symphonies No. 0 and No. 9, a double CD of orchestral masterpieces (Owain Arwel Hughes, conductor); the Barber and Korngold violin concerti with Alexander Gilman as soloist (Perry So, conductor) which won a Diapason d'Or, and the four Spohr clarinet concerti with clarinetist Maria du Toit (Arjan Tien, conductor).
 Marking his 50th birthday, the South African pianist, François du Toit performed all Beethoven piano concerti in 2016 (Victor Yampolsky, conductor).